Build a Team for Your Needs (and Grow) With Virtual Assistants

 When you hire a virtual assistant, start by considering your current needs.
 While building a workforce to support future growth is important, hiring for customer service and property management needs now is the best place to start.

-Start by assessing the skills needed to get the work done for each area of responsibility within your company.
+Start by assessing a job description with the skills needed to get the work done for each area of responsibility within your company.
 Create an organizational chart with clearly defined responsibilities and job titles.
 Map out which of these positions can be fulfilled by yourself or someone else on staff and which ones require a support role (i.e., receptionist, accountant, marketing assistant, etc.).
 When determining where to hire a virtual assistant, make sure the position can be effectively filled by someone outside your company in a contractor role.

 As you pinpoint roles to fill right away, note which roles on the organizational chart for your property management company can wait until your business starts to grow.
 Having a good idea of future needs is an excellent way to optimize your hiring strategy and save payroll dollars while building a team now that can handle current client loads and set you up for more success.

 Determine the Best Roles to Outsource

-Building an effective team to manage properties for clients or expand your real estate business requires the right mix of in-house W-2 employees and outsourced team members.
+Building an effective team to manage properties for multiple clients or expand your real estate business requires the right mix of in-house W-2 employees and outsourced team members.
 Outsourcing through independent contractors allows business owners to reduce payroll costs without sacrificing quality and skills when adding new team members.

 As you evaluate your hiring needs now, choose roles that are ideal for a virtual property management assistant.
 Your in-person team will need to handle tasks like property inspections and maintenance.
 However, VAs are ideal for bookkeeping, marketing and social media management, administrative assistants, various property management services, coordinating maintenance requests, handling leases and listings, and more!